GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-When trying the button again, the `this` object, to be more specific the class instance, should be defined and you would be able to access `this.state`, or as you will later learn `this.props`, now.
+When trying the button again, the `this` object, which is a class instance, should be defined and `this.state` is accessible.

 The class method binding can happen somewhere else too.
 For instance, it can happen in the `render()` class method.